bobby-tables2/lung-cancer-prediction/README.md

 ## Motivation
 Our aim is to assist in possible early detection of lung cancer at a low cost through the use of predictive models, ultimately improving treatment outcomes and survival rates.

-## Notebook file contains the following:
+## Notebook file contains the following
 - Data Extraction
 - Data Extraction
 - Data Cleaning